oriaxx77/five-disfunctions-of-a-team/README.md

 * Discuss problems (healthy, constructive team debates)
 * Call out inappropriate behaviour
 * Confront each other

+# 3. Lack of Commitment \<Disfunction\>
+* It leads to ambiguity

+Disfunctional Team
+* Discussing the same things over & over without decisions
+* Don't commit to work
+* Messy objectives and priority
+* Not engaging in finding the solution

+High Performance Team
+* Commiting to a shared goal where we have a team buy in
+* Everyone is engaging in the solution
+ * It is not about consensus -> it can displease everyone
+* Clear objectives and priority

+# 4. Avoidance of Accountability \<Disfunction\>
+* Leads to not
+ * confronting difficult issues
+ * making (tough) decisions
+* We have to hold each other accountable for what we have promised/high standards/performance

+Disfunctional Team
+* Accept poor performance
+* Accept not fulfilling promises
+* Lack of team ownership
+* Have Different standards for different people

+High Performance Team
+* Have high standards
+* Hold each other accountable for promises
+* Have team ownership
+* Have the same standards for everyone

 # 5. Inattention to Result